Video game-like virtual reality system part of new training for sailors at Naval Station Norfolk

 NORFOLK, Va.
-(WAVY) — It’s sailor training like you’ve never seen it before, catered towards the younger generation.
+(WAVY) — It’s sailor training like you’ve never seen it before, catered toward the younger generation.

 It’s called the Carrier-Advanced Reconfigurable Training System, and officials held a ribbon cutting to celebrate the opening Friday morning.

 “The concept here is to bring the training, the systems, the type of training our youth of today are used to.
-Everybody is comfortable working with an iPhone, iPad, or in a computer environment,” said Rear Admiral James Downey, the Navy’s program executive officer for aircraft carriers.
+Everybody is comfortable working with an iPhone, iPad, or in a computer environment,” Rear Admiral Roy Kelley.

 One of the most innovative parts of C-ARTS is this virtual reality training program.